-Before discussing each subsystem, it is useful to discuss the overall philosophy and parameters of this paper.^{1,2} The energy range presently considered in various Presented at the XIV International Conference on High Energy Accelerators, Tsukuba, Japan, August 22-26, 1989 ^{}Work supported by the Department of Energy, contract number DE-AC03-76SF005515 R. D. RUTH designs throughout the world varies from 1/2 TeV to 2 TeV in the center of mass while the desired luminosity varies from $10^{33} - 10^{34} \text{cm}^{-2} \text{sec}^{-1}$.
-The energy will be achieved by RF acceleration at acceleration gradient \mathcal{E}z for a certain length L. The acceleration gradients currently under consideration range from 100-200 MV/m while the RF frequencies range from 10-30 GHz.
+Before discussing each subsystem, it is useful to discuss the overall philosophy and parameters of this paper.^{1,2} The energy range presently considered in various designs throughout the world varies from 1/2TeV to 2 TeV in the center of mass while the desired luminosity varies from $10^{33} - 10^{34}$ cm-2sec-1 The energy will be achieved by RF acceleration at acceleration gradient \mathcal{E}z for a certain length L. The acceleration gradients currently under consideration are in the 100 MV/m range while the RF frequencies range from 10-30 GHz.
 In this paper we only discuss the RF in so far as it affects the luminosity.
 Although obtaining the energy of a linear collider may be very expensive and require technical development, it is, in a sense, the easy part of the problem.
 The hard part is to obtain the luminosity.

 The increase in luminosity over the SLC is obtained primarily in two ways.
-First, the spot cross-sectional area is decreased.
+First, the spot crosssectional area is decreased.
 Second, the energy extraction is improved by the use of multiple bunches per RF fill which effectively increases the repetition rate of the collider.
 Both of these techniques lead to many beam dynamics questions.

-The proposed vertical beam sizes at interaction point are the order of a few nanometers while the horizontal sizes are about a factor of 100 larger.
+The proposed vertical beam sizes at the interaction point are the order of a few nanometers while the horizontal sizes are about a factor of 100 larger.
 This cross-sectional area is about a factor of 10^4 smaller than the SLC.
 However, the main question is: what are the tolerances to achieve such a small size, and how do they compare to present techniques for alignment and stability?

 These tolerances are very design dependent.
 Alignment tolerances in the linac can vary from 1 μ m to 100 μ m depending upon the basic approach.
 It is the premise of this paper that in order to achieve a next linear collider in this century, we must make design and correction choices which move most alignment tolerances into the 100 μ m range.
 We begin the discussion with the damping rings.
-DAMPING RINGS ۰.